-A discussion of Njal's Saga leads Rexroth to a discussion of Malthus and the interaction of population, habitat, and adaptation, (which closely relates to Nettings work in the Alps and the cultural ecological discourse about Bali):
+A discussion of Njal's Saga leads Rexroth to a discussion of Malthus and the interaction of population, habitat, and adapit will continually have to make a creative adjustment...And the environment, for its part, must be amenable to appropriation and selection; it must be plastic to be changed and meaningful to be known."

-Islanding produces rapid evolutionary change and demands full use of the potentiality of a species ... closed known."
 "Sometimes I state my program in the form, 'How to take on Culture without losing Nature,' but that is already too abstract."
 (Goodman 1994: 51).